 While this is true for most Saturns, the main cost comes from the frequency of having to repair and maintain used cars.
 Saturns have been known to experience consistent issues, so you can assume you will be spending time and money fixing your Saturn often.

 7. Mercury: $12,000

-Mercury, owned by Ford, is another domestic vehicle that falls under the same category as Saturn vehicles in the realm of having to repair them often.
-The overall parts and labor costs for Mercury vehicles are quite affordable, it’s the number of times your vehicle will be in the repair shop that will cost you.
+Mercury, owned by Ford, is another domestic vehicle that falls under the same category as Saturn vehicles in having to repair them often.
+Mercury vehicles’ overall parts and labor costs are quite affordable; it’s the number of times your vehicle will be in the repair shop that will cost you.
 With Mercury vehicles no longer being produced, the cost of repair parts will only increase with time.

 8. Pontiac: $11,800